jameshfisher/jameshfisher.com/_posts/2020-02-23-simulating-epidemics-with-webgl.md

 ---
-title: "Simulating epidemics with WebGL"
+title: Simulating epidemics with WebGL
-tags: ["programming", "graphics", "webgl", "epidemiology"]
+tags:
+  - programming
+  - graphics
+  - webgl
+  - epidemiology
 ---

 In a recent post, I looked at [the SIR model for simulating epidemics](/2020/02/15/simulating-epidemics/).